Sada Baby: 2020–present: "Whole Lotta Choppas"

 On January 1, 2020, he released his mixtape Brolik, a DatPiff exclusive and a collection of singles he released in the last six months.
 On January 10, 2020, he released his song "Pressin", featuring rapper King Von.
 In March 2020, Sada released his debut studio album, Skuba Sada 2, which contains his 2020 single "Aktivated".
 The deluxe edition features the singles "2K20" and "Pressin".
 The album received generally positive reviews, and charted at number 125 on Billboard 200.
 On June 7, 2020, Sada Baby was featured on fellow Michigan rapper Bfb Da Packman's single "Free Joe Exotic".
 On July 17, 2020, he announced his mixtape Bartier Bounty 2, and released it a week later.
 On August 14, 2020, Sada Baby released the single "Whole Lotta Choppas", which sparked a viral dance challenge on TikTok and debuted at number 92 on the Billboard Hot 100.
 On October 16, 2020, a remix of the song featuring Nicki Minaj was released.
 The song later peaked at number 35.

 Personal life

 On January 9, 2025, Sada Baby was pulled over after his Dodge Ram was found to have a tinted window, and was then arrested on the spot after it was discovered that he had been driving without a driver's license since 2020.
 A warrant for his arrest on this charge had originally been issued in October 2023.
-Sada Baby would then be taken to Macomb County jail He was soon released, but is expected to make a court appearance on this charge on January 24, 2025.
-He also found to be in possession of "possible illegal contraband," though charges were not filed for this as of January 10.
+Sada Baby would then be taken to Macomb County jail.
+He was soon released, but was expected to make a court appearance on this charge on January 24, 2025.
+He also found to be in possession of "possible illegal contraband," though charges were not filed for this as of January 10, 2025.
 The contraband would be taken as evidence, with charges remaining a possibility pending further investigation.

 Sada Baby is missing part of his left index finger due to a robbery incident in the past.